ReGalahad/mineminenomi/README.md

 * Different classes, factions and fighting styles to choose from, each slightly changing the outcome of the playthrough
 * Various new enemies from different factions like marines, pirates, bandits as well different types of animals, each with different, custom-made AI
 * New structures to raid and loot, such as pirate ships or marine bases
+* A bounty system for Pirates, Revolutionaries and other similar factions as well as a Bounty Hunter system for players to hunt them down
+* A crew system where Pirates can form their own crews, create a Jolly Roger and explore the world together
 * Quests and open world activities for players to do while in singleplayer or multiplayer
+* Various weapons and vanity items from
 * Customization support for both servers and single player worlds in the form of different config options

 ## How to Install